ivansweb/technical-test/README.md

 A typical wind farm, in terms of data, looks something like this:
 - Wind Farm
-    - Turbine
+    - Turbine 1
         - Blade
         - Rotor
         - Hub
         - Generator
+        - etc
-    - Turbine
+    - Turbine 2
         - Blade
         - Rotor
         - Hub
         - Generator
+        - etc
-    - Turbine
+    - Turbine 3
         - Blade
         - Rotor
         - Hub
         - Generator
+        - etc

 Don't worry about using real names for components or accurate looking grades, we're more interested in how you structure the application and how you present the data.